MentorMate/node-project-cli/README.md

   setup some initial configuration according to a common MentorMate standard.
 - Hooks with `husky` - this option will setup `husky` for your project and depending on your choice can add:

-  - Commit message linting - the hook will enforces usage of proper commit messages using `commitlint` and `commitizen`.
+  - Commit hook - the hook will enforces usage of proper commit messages using `commitlint` and `commitizen`.
     `commitizen` will guide you through a friendly CLI when `git cz` command is used instead of `git commit`:

     ![commitizen.png](https://raw.githubusercontent.com/commitizen/cz-cli/master/meta/screenshots/add-commit.png)